What Is Conversion Journey Analysis?

 Across all 9,935 sessions, five interactions dominate total engagement volume:

 Login dominance alert: Login appearing as both the most common start point and end point of sessions indicates a large segment of users who return to the platform repeatedly but never progress beyond basic re-authentication.
 These are users with genuine interest but no clear path forward — the highest-leverage retention opportunity.
+This is the type of actionable insight I deliver when you hire me for conversion optimization consulting.

-Start Points & End Points
+Start Points and End Points

 Session Start Points